Do you operate every day?

 Do you have half day options?

 Unfortunately not.
 The Outer Reef requires a full day to experience properly.
 Take the time to see the best of the reef, you won’t be disappointed.
-Our seasonal Whale Watching Tours are conducted in coastal waters closer to Cairns with half day options available.
+Our seasonal Whale Watching Tours are conducted in coastal waters closer to Cairns with half day options available as well as half day options to Fitzroy Island.

 Do I need to pre-book the optional activities?